Dang District, Nepal: Education

-Cultural Heritage
+Tourism

-Dang valley has a rich cultural heritage with a cultural combination of an older Tharu civilisation and mix of Hinduism.
-There are numerous temples and gumbas in Dang Deukhuri district with puranic legendary connections to Mahābhārata, Shaivism, Shaktism & Gorakhnath making it one of the richest cultural sites of the country.Major heritage sites in Dang Deukhuri District include:
+Due to the influence of Hinduism, the valley has numerous temples with legendary connections to Mahābhārata, Shaivism, Shaktism & Gorakhnath making it one of the prominent cultural sites of the country.
+The district's pilgrimage sites receive increasing number of visitors, both domestic and international, particularly from India.
+The district's Tharu Cultural Museum is a tourist attraction, and is a national showcase of Tharu art, culture and traditions.Major heritage sites in Dang Deukhuri District include:

 Cultural Sites

 Ambikeshwari Temple is one of the spiritually important Hindu temple located in Dang district.
 The temple also known as ‘Maiko Than’ (Mother's Place) and is situated to the north of Ghorahi 3.5 kilometers away on bank of Katuwa Khola.
 The temple is also a Shaktipeetha, supposed to have emerged due to the falling of right ear of Satidevi according to the Swasthani Purana of Hinduism.
 This temple is the most popular Shaktipeeth of Dang valley.

 Ratnanath (Gorakhnath) Mandir, Chaughera is in Chaughera of Ghorahi sub-metropolitan city.
 It is one of the major tourist and spiritual place of the Dang District.
 The temple is the namesake of Yogi Ratna Nath, third-in-line of Yogi Gorakhnath.
 The temple held a strong spiritual importance over the rulers of the valley since older times, even after the change of power to new dynasties as such the internal activities of the temple were almost entirely unaffected for hundreds of years.